-So the clamour that erupted in Canada when Conservative MP Rob Anders from Calgary fell asleep was remarkable.
-Positively vitriolic would describe the reaction to him falling asleep during a presentation in Halifax, Newfoundland.
+Yes, that was the scene this week.
+A huge clamour erupted in Canada when Conservative MP Rob Anders from Calgary fell asleep during a Veterans presentation.
+Quite remarkable.
+Positively vitriolic would describe the reaction to him falling asleep during the presentation in Halifax, Newfoundland.

-It doesn’t help Mr Anders that he has form in this area.
-He’s been captured before falling asleep during questions in Parliament in 2011.
+It doesn’t help Rob Anders that he has form in this area.
+He was captured before falling asleep during questions in Parliament in 2011.
 That occasion was televised and spread through YouTube.

 The presenter, David MacLeod, noted: